Potential Applications of Quantum Computing at Los Alamos National Laboratory

 \begin{itemize} \item \textbf{Series expansion}: Reference \cite{chowdhury2016QGibbsSampling} shows the application of the LCU technique to the problem of thermal state preparation.
 The key innovation is a cleverly constructed series approximation (a discretized Hubbard-Stratonovich transform) for the exponential function.
 The complexity of this algorithm scales as $O(\sqrt{ \frac{2^{n/2}\beta}{Z}} poly(\log(\frac{1}{\epsilon}) ).$ This is very inefficient in the worst case. \item \textbf{Using Quantum Singular Value Transforms (QSVT)}: QSVT is meta-algorithm that can be seen as a generalization of the qubitization procedure.
 For a given function $f$ and a Hamiltonian $H$, this technique allows us to construct operators proportional to $f(H).$ QSVT techniques can also be used with a polynomial approximation for the exponential function to achieve this task (see Section 5 in Reference \cite{gilyen2018QSingValTransfArXiv} for detailed dsicussion on complexities). \item \textbf{Quantum Gibbs sampling}: Classically thermal state distributions are most easily prepared by Monte-Carlo-Markov-Chain (MCMC) samplers (Glauber dynamics, Metropolis-Hastings etc.).
 At a high level these methods exploit the physical fact that a carefully constructed open system evolution eventually converges to a thermal state (i.e by cooling/heating by a thermal bath).
 This opens the possibility of using open quantum system evolution to prepare quantum thermal states.
 These algorithms are most closely related to how thermal states are prepared by natural processes \cite{chen2023quantum, chen2023efficient, rall2023thermal}.
 Just like for classical MCMC samplers, the time taken for such algorithms to converge to the thermal states cannot be tightly upper bounded in general.
 However, each step of the algorithm can be implemented efficiently.
-We should note that these class of algorithms are very recent and as of writing this it is not clear which proposal will be the most useful one in practice. \item \textbf{QPE-based methods}: Another way to leverage classical MCMC to prepare quantum thermal states is to run MCMC directly in the energy eigenbasis of the Hamiltonian \cite{temme2011quantumMetropolis,poulin2009sampling}.
+We should note that these class of algorithms are very recent and as of writing this it is not clear which proposal will be the most useful one in practice. \item \textbf{QPE-based methods}: Another way to leverage classical MCMC to prepare quantum thermal states is to run MCMC directly in the energy eigenbasis of the Hamiltonian \cite{temme2011quantumMetropolis}.
 These methods use the QPE transform to achieve this task.
-The disadvantage of this method compared to quantum Gibbs sampling is the large overhead of the QPE procedure which needs to be repeated many times here.
-There are also complications arising from the rejection step that is used in the MCMC sampler (refer \cite{chen2023quantum} for a detailed discussion on these issues). \end{itemize} \end{section}
+The disadvantage of this method compared to quantum Gibbs sampling is the large overhead of the QPE, induced by very high precision requirements in the energy estimation task \cite{chen2023quantum}.
+Initial attempts to fix this inefficiency using a boosted version of QPE were later shown to be incorrect \cite{chen2023efficient,chen2023quantum}. \end{itemize} \end{section}

 \end{chapter}